AlauddinSaikat71/web-scrapping-node/README.md

 ## Environment Setup

-After successfull cloning open the repository in a code editor which you are most comfortable.
+After successful cloning open the repository in a code editor which you are most comfortable.

 ## Installation